PsiLynx/PsiKit/docs/usage.md

 # Usage Guide
 ### Minimum Configuration
 The class you will interact the most with is `Logger`.
 It acts as a manager for all the I/O going on.

+1. During OpMode initialization, create an `RLOGServer` and call it's `start()` method
-1. During Opmode initialization, add an `RLOGServer` to the Logger using `Logger.addDataReceiver(new RLOGServer())` this will serve the data from the robot, allowing it to be available on your computer.
+2. During OpMode initialization, add that `RLOGServer` to the Logger using `Logger.addDataReceiver(server)` this will serve the data from the robot, allowing it to be available on your computer.
 > Note that the RLOG Server **must** be disabled during competition to be legal.

-2. Add any metadata with `Logger.recordMetadata(String key, String value)`

-3. Optionally, start recording to a log file using `Logger.addDataReceiver(new RLOGWriter(String folder, String fileName))`
+3. Optionally, start recording to a log file using the same process as above but with an `RLOGWriter`

-4. Start the logger with `Logger.start()`.
-After this, no new metadata or data receivers can be added.

-5. During the opMode loop, you must call `Logger.periodicBeforeUser()` at the beginning of every loop, and `Logger.periodicAfterUser(long userCodeLength, long periodicBeforeLength))` at the end of every loop.
-   * `userCodeLength` is the number of seconds it took your code to run in between in beforeUser and afterUser
-   * `periodicBeforeLength`is the number of seconds it took to run `Logger.periodicBeforeUser()`.
-   * Passing 0 to either or both of these is completely okay, they are only used to log additional information about how long things took.

-6. During stop, call `Logger.end()` so it can clean things up.
+> This may be run during competition matches, for later viewing

+4. Add any metadata with `Logger.recordMetadata(String key, String value)`

+> If, for some reason, you cannot subclass `PsiKitOpMode`, please look
+> through it's code to see what additional methods you must call

 ### Other Methods
 In addition to the methods listed above, here are the most common ways